HaodongHD/Dynamic-Embedding-for-Genotype-Classification-in-Neurodegeneration/README.md

 # Dynamic Trajectory Embedding for Genotype Classification in Neurodegeneration

-> **Status:** Work prepared for publish — code not yet released.
+> **Status:** Work in progress — code not yet released.
 This repository currently presents results and methodology overview only.

 ---